| The Moscow

 second phase, it tried to get back to types of drama more closely related to the

 present world.
 In Tchekov's plays especially it has learned to create mood.
+The acting

 company contains no "stars."
 Perfect ensemble effect is the aim of every